racine-p-a/rs_comic_shrinker/README.md

 Another benefit would be to convert your files to open-source format (`CBR` files uses *winrar* which is proprietary code).

+This code is fairly simple and is fair enough for me.
+Feel free to use it as you wish and do not be afraid to improve it (please share your improvements here too).

 ## Get it

 You should have the `rust` language and `cargo` (*rust dependancy manager*) installed.
 Get both